Friends of Moving MountainsKenya

 FRIENDS OF MOVING MOUNTAINS KENYA - ITINERARY

-The core dates cover a two week period, which starts with your arrival in Nairobi before transferring by road to Ulamba Children's Home in Western Kenya on the 2nd day.
+The core dates cover a 16 day/15 night period, which starts with your arrival in Nairobi before transferring by road to Ulamba Children's Home in Western Kenya on the 3rd day.
 The 10 nights we spend in Western Kenya are based mainly at Ulamba, however there is an overnight camping safari to the majestic Kakamega National Park in the middle of this.
 The trip then starts to make it's way back to Nairobi but not before stopping on the shores of Lake Naivasha where we can cycle and walk alongside the plains animals at Hell's Gate National Park and enjoy some R&R with boat trips on Lake Naivasha, swimming at our camp and visits to Elsamere.

 Start our journey to Western Kenya, which is a long but breathtaking journey north of Nairobi along part of the Great Rift Valley before heading west through the vast tea plantations of Kericho, past the shores of Lake Victoria and the traditional homesteads of rural Western Kenya to reach our Ulamba Children’s Home and Community Village in the Siaya District in the late afternoon.

 Accommodation at Ulamba is dependent on the numbers but we have built 4 twin guest rooms and a guest house on the grounds of Ulamba over the years so it is likely that everyone will be in shared rooms throughout your time at Ulamba.
 The rooms are basic but comfortable and there are showers (cold water!) and one western toilet (the majority of the toilets at Ulamba are long drop, which are all part of the experience of Western Kenya!!).